Hootenanny: Folk music performance

 Hootenanny is also a rural word for "party" or get-together.
 It can refer to a folk music party with an open mic, at which different performers are welcome to get up and play in front of an audience.

 According to Pete Seeger he first heard the word hootenanny in Seattle, Washington, in the summer of 1941 while touring the area with Woody Guthrie.
-It was used by Hugh DeLacy's New Deal political club to describe their monthly music fund raisers.
+It was used by Hugh DeLacy's Washington Commonwealth Federation to describe their monthly music fund raisers.
 After some debate the club voted in hootenanny, which narrowly beat out wingding.
 Seeger, Woody Guthrie and other members of the Almanac Singers later used the word in New York City to describe their weekly rent parties, which featured many notable folksingers of the time.
 In a 1962 interview in Time, Joan Baez made the analogy that a hootenanny is to folk singing what a jam session is to jazz.